mlpack/mlpack/doc/user/methods/decision_tree_regressor.md

 mlpack::DecisionTreeRegressor tree;
 // Train on the given dataset, specifying a minimum gain of 1e-6 and keeping the
 // default minimum leaf size.
-const double mse = tree.Train(trainData, info, trainResponses,
+const double mse = tree.Train(trainData, opts.DatasetInfo(), trainResponses,
     10 /* minimum leaf size */, 1e-6 /* minimum gain */);
 // Print the MSE of the trained tree. std::cout << "MSE of trained tree is " << mse << "." << std::endl;